 The Development Services Department oversees the many municipal processes that enable and support development in our growing community.
 We are responsible for all community and land use planning activities, from long range planning to the processing of subdivision, development permit, and development variance permit applications.
 The Development Services Department also oversees initiatives related to corporate and community sustainability.
-Other primary services include building inspection and business licensing, geographic information systems and mapping, as well as bylaw compliance and animal control.
+Other primary services within the Development Services department include building inspection and business licensing, geographic information systems and mapping, as well as bylaw compliance and animal control.